eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 The result shows that even if you see smoke, it is unlikely that there is a structure fire.

 The odds of a structure fire are so low to begin with that you need better evidence than just smoke to believe that there is a structure fire.
 I worry that my prior was not skeptical enough.
 The odds in favor of a structural fire might be even smaller.
-Either way this example teaches that the base rate of an event occuring is important to consider.
-If the base rate is very small the probability of the event occuring given normal evidence is still very low.
+Either way this example teaches that the base rate of an event occurring is important to consider.
+If the base rate is very small the probability of the event occurring given normal evidence is still very low.

 (married-rain)=
 ## Getting married in the rain